microsoft/kafka-connect-cosmosdb/README.md

 ## Exactly-Once Support
 - **Source** Connector
-  - For the time being, this connector supports "at least once" with multiple tasks and "exactly once" for single tasks.
+  - For the time being, this connector supports at-least once with multiple tasks and exactly-once for single tasks.
 - **Sink** Connector
-  - The sink connector fully supports "exactly once" semantics.
+  - The sink connector fully supports exactly-once semantics.

 ## Supported Data Formats